DPDK/dpdk/doc/guides/contributing/abi_versioning.rst

 In situations in which an ``experimental`` symbol has been stable for some time, and it becomes a candidate for promotion to the stable ABI.
-At this time, when promoting the symbol, maintainer may choose to provide an alias to the ``experimental`` symbol version, so as not to break consuming applications.
+At this time, when promoting the symbol, the maintainer may choose to provide an alias to the ``experimental`` symbol version, so as not to break consuming applications.
+This alias is then dropped in the next major ABI version.

 The process to provide an alias to ``experimental`` is similar to that, of :ref:`symbol versioning <example_abi_macro_usage>` described above.